 Reader Geoff T. sent this link to a story in Healthcare Design magazine on a new heart hospital at Ohio State University Medical Center.
-While I have mixed feelings about specialised hospitals, I was encouraged by the broad adoption of variable acuity units.
+While I have mixed feelings about specialized hospitals, I was encouraged by the broad adoption of variable acuity units.
 For this crew, building a new hospital just like the old hospital was not an option.

 Simply building a new facility would not be enough, the team realized—a change in care processes would have to accompany the changes in building structure and unit/facility design.
 In line with this, the traditional multiple-transfer setting—where patients were transported to different units based on the severity of their illnesses—was eliminated in favor of the acuity-adaptable/universal bed healthcare delivery concept.
 In this model, the required level of care is brought to patients while they remain in one room throughout their entire hospitalization.